hitokiri-mata/katacoda-courses/kubernetes-fundamentals/minikube/step3-kubernetes.md

 Keep in mind the _minikube_ tool is for administering the hosting of the cluster where _kubectl_ tool is for administering Kubernetes itself, regardless of where Kubernetes is running.
 In the beginning it may take some time to keep the purpose of these commands separate.

-Use a few kubectl commands to discover more about this Kubernetes instance established by Minikube
+Use a few kubectl commands to discover more about this Kubernetes instance established by Minikube.

 Minikube stood up a specific version of Kubernetes.